Skip to content

 • lifestyle habits such as smoking, alcohol consumption, physical activity, and sleep

-• diet quality (measured using the U.S. Healthy Eating Index)
+• diet quality (measured by the U.S. Healthy Eating Index)

 • health status, including chronic diseases

-In the study, 33,052 adults were observed over approximately eight years.
-During this period, there were 4,158 deaths, including 1,277 due to cardiovascular diseases and 989 due to cancer.
-A U-shaped relationship between daily eating time and overall mortality was observed.
+In the study, 33,052 adults were observed over about eight years.
+During this period, there were 4,158 deaths, including 1,277 from cardiovascular diseases and 989 from cancer.
+A U-shaped relationship was found between daily eating time and overall mortality.

-The lowest mortality risk was found in individuals who ate within an 11 to 12-hour window per day.
-Surprisingly, those who ate over a period of 8 hours or less per day or fasted for 16 hours or longer had a 34 percent higher mortality risk than the reference group.
+The lowest mortality risk was among those who ate within an 11 to 12-hour window per day.
+Surprisingly, those who ate over a period of 8 hours or less per day or fasted for 16 hours or more had a 34 percent higher mortality risk than the reference group.
 As the U-shaped relationship shows, an eating window of 15 hours or more was also associated with a 25 percent higher mortality rate.
 However, it should be noted that this relationship was statistically significant only among white participants.

 More on the topic

-Researchers examined individual subgroups more closely and found further connections between eating windows and health.
+The researchers examined the individual subgroups more closely and found further connections between eating windows and health.

 • Shorter eating windows of 8 hours or less led to an increase in cardiovascular mortality by about 50 to 70 percent, especially among older adults (over 65), men, and white participants.

-• In younger adults (under 65), no significant mortality risk for shorter windows was observed.
+• In younger adults (under 65), no significant mortality risk was observed for shorter windows.

 • Women had an increased but statistically insignificant mortality risk with shorter windows, while significance remained for men.